 12 Tips From Real People Who Succeeded at Losing Weight

-NAUSEA AND STOMACH UPSET
+NAUSEA AND/OR UPSET STOMACH

 Tummy upset?
 Drink some tea.
 Ginger, peppermint and chamomile are all herbal teas shown to help settle a queasy stomach.
 Researchers believe ginger contains chemicals that not only work in the intestines and stomach to reduce nausea, but also possibly in the brain and nervous system.
 Peppermint tea has long been used for an upset stomach, and several studies have shown that peppermint oil may be beneficial for those with irritable bowl syndrome (IBS).
 Peppermint tea has also been shown to help alleviate gas and promote digestion (by increasing the flow of bile) as well as help unwind stomach cramps and ease nausea.
 Derived from daisy-like flowers, chamomile tea is also a popular remedy for treating upset stomach.
 Known in Germany as “capable of anything,” chamomile tea has been shown to reduce muscle spasms, help treat digestion and ease flatulence and heartburn.

 14 Best Hangover Cures and Remedies